 Whether you opt for a burial or cremation, another common tradition is to hold a wake.
 Usually held in a home or a favourite pub or restaurant, the wake is often seen as a time to shake the sombre mood of the ceremony and share memories and stories with other guests.
 This serves as both a time to mourn the loss and celebrate the life of a loved one.
 Coming to terms with loss is an extremely difficult process and an event such as a wake or celebration of life can have a positive impact on the process.

 It seems that many of our traditions here in the UK provide the chance to both mourn and celebrate simultaneously but as we see more and more people opting for a celebration of life over a funeral, it is also becoming commonplace to separate the two events.
 If the idea of a formal funeral surrounded by grieving guests sounds like a lot of pressure so soon after death, a direct cremation with the celebration of the life in a manner of the family’s choosing could be a suitable alternative.
-Discover unique ideas for celebration of life events on our Saying Goodbye page.
+Discover unique ideas for celebration of life events on our Saying Goodbye Article.

 Direct cremation removes the fuss and ceremony.
 That doesn’t mean to say that there can be no event, in fact it can offer a better solution to a traditional funeral which is usually held within a week of death.
 If you opt for a direct cremation, the body is collected and transported straight to a crematorium where after it is cremated, the ashes are hand-delivered to your loved ones.
 They can then choose a suitable time and place to celebrate or mourn, perhaps on a special date or at a favourite place without the pressure of organising something while still coming to terms with the loss.
 It’s also much more cost effective than a funeral, freeing up money to be spent on the celebration or a more lasting memorial.